The laid back village of Otaki lies in the Kiso region of central Japan’s mountainous Nagano prefecture.

-Traditionally Otaki has been an entry point for pilgrimage on sacred Mt.
-Ontake, and the mystical traditions that developed around it are still alive today.
-Visitors can get a taste of them at one of the sacred waterfalls used for purification, or by hiking the Ontake-kodo, a historic trail used by mountain ascetics.
+Otaki is a traditional gateway to pilgrimage on sacred Mt.
+Ontake, and the mystical traditions that developed around the mountain are still alive today.
+Visitors can get a taste of them at one of the sacred waterfalls practitioners use for purification, or by hiking the Ontake Pilgrimage Trail, a historic route that mountain ascetics have climbed for centuries.

 Otaki’s existence is inseparable from Mt.
 Ontake and the surrounding forests.
-The quiet landscape provides ample opportunity for shinrin-yoku (forest bathing), visiting power-spots, quiet hikes, and peaceful contemplation.
+The quiet landscape provides ample opportunity for shinrin-yoku (forest bathing), quiet hikes, and peaceful contemplation.

 Otaki is most easily accessed from Nagoya to the south or Matsumoto to the north via the historic Nakasendo post town of Kiso-fukushima.

 There are no highways in Otaki—there’s not even a stoplight.
-Even some villagers say there’s “nothing here,” and if “nothing” means no crime, noise, traffic, and pollution, then it’s true.
-One former resident has called it “The most peaceful place on Earth.”
+Even some villagers say there’s “nothing here,” and if “nothing” means no crime, traffic, pollution, or the frenzied stress of modern life, then it’s true.

 Make the journey and experience Otaki for yourself.